Whitestone Solar Farm

 Project information

 Whitestone is a proposed solar farm with associated battery storage that would be located in South Yorkshire between Rotherham and Doncaster and connect into the National Grid at the new Brinsworth Substation.
-The project is being developed by Green Nation and Net Zero One Ltd, and would make a significant contribution to national energy goals to reduce energy costs, create energy security and fight against climate change.
+Click here to see the updated masterplans and how the project has changed over time.

 Community consultation